Jasani-Parth/Django-Project/README.md

 # Django-Project

-- This is Online store 🏬 like Amazon (much similiar).
+- This is Online store 🏬.
 - we haven't include price features to it because this is part of our course project and also due to small team.

 # Frontend